 Doing business with Medway Council

-If you're a supplier interested in doing business with us you are required to register, for free, with the Kent Business Portal to search for contracting opportunities and receive alerts related to your interests.
+If you're a supplier interested in doing business with us you must to register, for free, with the Kent Business Portal to search for contracting opportunities and get alerts about your interests.

 We advertise all contract opportunities with a value over £5,000.
 You can view these on our Contract Register (this is an online document which is subject to change over time).